mad-java-ent-f21/Blue_Aegis/Documents/TeamJournal.md

 ### JOURNAL ENTRY #2 - October 29, 2021
-Attendees: None.
+*Attendees: None.*

-This is a journal entry that covers the team meeting activities on 10/29/2021.
+This journal entry covers team activities on 10/29/2021.

 1. Tosan checked Slack on the morning of the 29th to see that deliverables were to be submitted on Sunday the 31st.
-	This would be an issue as we had set deadlines for 11/1 and 11/2 which were after that deadline.
+	- This would be an issue as we had set deadlines for 11/1 and 11/2 which were after that deadline.

 2. A message in Slack was sent out to the team to get these materials done a day and a half sooner than we planned.
-	The team members all responded and submitted the materials as requested, and these were able to get sent in on time.
+	- The team members all responded and submitted the materials as requested, and these were able to get sent in on time.

+### JOURNAL ENTRY #3 - October 31, 2021
+*Attendees: None.*

+This journal entry covers team activities on 10/31/2021.

+1. Tosan checked Slack on the morning of the 31st to see that assignments from other team memebers were submitted to Slack as requested.
+	- The team repo was created by Ryan as assigned.
+	- Tosan compiled the data recieved for the Team Resume as assigned.
+	- Tosan would also do all of this for the Team Project Plan, Team Charter and put all of these entries on the Team Journal.
+	- These would all be submiited to the team git repo as required and an issue placed in the repo for the instructor.